Advising and Mentoring

-Year One: Eight graduate-level courses, including CMLT 501xx and 502xx; demonstrated competence in two foreign languages; one substantial paper.
+Year One: Eight graduate-level courses, including CMLT 501 and 502; demonstrated proficiency in one foreign languages; one qualifying paper.

-Years Five and Six: Dissertation colloquium at halfway point; completion of dissertation, culminating in dissertation defense and award of degree by end of year six.
+Years Four though Six: Year 5 dissertation colloquium; completion of dissertation, culminating in dissertation defense and award of degree by end of year six.

-At the annual spring review, faculty will take into account the presence or absence of incompletes in evaluating student progress and determining awards.
-Students with any incompletes in required courses or in their plan of study at the time of the spring annual review will be asked to reconcile these unfinished courses before the being allowed to register for courses in fall quarter of the next academic year (with all papers for incomplete courses turned in to both the course professor and the DGS by a specific date in the summer set by the DGS, normally in late August).
-Students who have more than 1 incomplete at the beginning of the fall will be placed on probation for one quarter.
+At the annual spring review, faculty will review student progress and incompletes.
+Students with any incompletes in required courses or in their plan of study at the time of the spring annual review will be asked to reconcile these unfinished courses before the being allowed to register for courses in fall quarter of the next academic year.
+All papers for incomplete courses should be turned in to the course professor, DGS, and department administrator no later than the first day of Autumn Quarter on the academic calendar.
+Students who have more than 1 incomplete at the beginning of the Autumn term will be placed on probation for one quarter.
 If they still have more than 1 incomplete at the end of the fall quarter, they will be denoted to the Dean of Students as making Unsatisfactory Progress and given a quarter to demonstrate renewed progress outlined by the DGS and in consultation with the student’s faculty mentor.
-No student will be allowed to take his or her oral fields exam until all required course work is complete.
+No student will be allowed to take their qualifying examination or advance to candidacy until all course work is complete.

-Students' transcripts will be reviewed every year in spring quarter to establish “satisfactory progress.”
+Student transcripts will be reviewed every quarter to establish “satisfactory progress.”
 The transcripts should contain a majority of A or A- grades.
 Any grade of B + or above is considered satisfactory.
-Grades of B and below will be cause for concern.
+Grades of B and below may be cause for concern.
 Courses with a grade of B- or below may not count toward departmental requirements.

-Students will be eligible for the M.A. degree upon successful completion of the first-year requirements, which include submitting two seminar papers for departmental review by the end of the first week of May: one seminar paper written for either quarter of the two-quarter required seminar sequence and one that demonstrates use of a foreign language.
-Near the end of the first year, the department will review students' records to assess whether students have made satisfactory progress and to provide guidance regarding their future course of graduate study.
+Students will be eligible for the M.A. degree upon successful completion of the first-year requirements, including the qualifying paper, by the end of the first week of May.
 For more information on the M.A. degree, see Humanities Divisional policies on Degrees.

 Entering with an MA

-Students who enter the program with an M.A. degree from another university that has been judged suitable preparation for Comparative Literature study at the University of Chicago will still be required to take Comparative Literature 501xx and 502xx.
-Otherwise, they receive credit for one year’s work corresponding to the MA and are therefore required to take eight graduate courses in addition to the foundational sequence in the first year and two in the second, corresponding to the normal requirements for second and third year PhDs.
+Students who enter the program with an M.A. degree from another university that has been judged suitable preparation for Comparative Literature study at the University of Chicago will still be required to take Comparative Literature 501 and 502.
+Otherwise, they can receive credit for one year’s work (typically six courses) and are therefore required to take eight graduate courses in addition to the foundational sequence in the first year and two in the second, corresponding to the normal requirements for second and third year PhDs.

 Registration for the language exam (for which a High Pass is required) can be found on the Graduate Reading Exam page.
 The exam is proctored by the Chicago Language Center where you can find more resources on language certificates, courses, and the schedule for language exams.